wanhuz/eshop-notifier/README.md

 ### Important
 - Some currency sign that is supposed to be suffix will be a prefix.
-For example, Swedish Krona.
+For example, Swedish Krona should be 20 kr., instead it will presented as kr.
+20.
 - Only gmail is supported
 - Use of eshop logo should fall under Nominative Fair Use, please don't sue me Nintendo.